Once you've decided to go to college, understanding how student loans work is the next big step.

-Direct unsubsidized loans are offered to all undergraduate and graduate students, whether or not they demonstrate financial need.
+All undergraduate and graduate students can receive direct unsubsidized loans, regardless of financial need.
 Your school determines the amount of the loan you receive based on other financial aid you have accessed.
 Unlike subsidized loans, unsubsidized loans require students to pay interest as soon as they begin repaying the loan.

 Direct PLUS Loans

-Direct PLUS loans allow graduate and professional degree students and the parents of dependent undergraduate students to access federal financial aid.
+Direct PLUS loans offer access to federal financial aid for graduate and professional degree students, as well as the parents of dependent undergraduate enrollees.
 These loans require the borrower to pay interest during all periods.
-If you take out a direct PLUS loan, you will also need to pay an origination fee deducted from the loan disbursement.
+People who take out a direct PLUS loan also need to pay an origination fee, which is deducted from the loan disbursement.

 Direct Consolidation Loans

 Direct consolidation loans allow you to combine multiple federal loans into a single federal loan.
-These loans offer lower monthly payments and more diversity in repayment plans, which decreases the likelihood that the borrower defaults.
+These loans offer lower monthly payments and more diversity in repayment plans, which help decrease the likelihood of default.
 They also enable you to apply for certain loan forgiveness programs.
-To find out more about how to consolidate student loans, contact your loan administrator.
+To find out more about how to consolidate student loans, contact your school's loan administrator.

 Private Student Loans

-Before committing, consider the costs associated with private student loans.
-You will need to pay a lender fee to the vendor, who may not allow you much freedom in choosing a loan repayment plan.
-The terms for repayment vary by vendor.
+Before committing to one, consider the costs associated with private student loans.
+You will need to pay a lender fee to the vendor, who may not allow you much freedom in choosing a loan repayment plan, and the terms for repayment vary by vendor.

 How Are Student Loans Paid Back?

 Degree-seekers have many options when it comes to federal and private student loan repayment programs.
-Here are a few common formats that repayment can take.
+Common repayment formats include:

 - Income-Based Repayment: The borrower pays 15% of their income monthly for up to 25 years.

-- Standard Repayment Plans: You pay a fixed amount monthly for up to 10 years.
-Payment rate varies based on the loan amount and interest rate.
+- Standard Repayment Plans: The recipient pays a fixed amount monthly for up to 10 years.
+Payment rates vary based on the loan amount and interest rate.

-- Graduated Repayment Plans: Over 10 years, a student makes low, monthly payments that gradually increase every two years.
+- Graduated Repayment Plans: Over 10 years, a student makes monthly payments that start out low and gradually increase every two years.

 - Extended Repayment Plans: The borrower makes very low monthly payments over the course of 25 years.